ayoub3bidi/7amma-fripe/README.md

 # 7amma Fripe
-a React e-commerce UI beginner project.
+A full stack MERN e-commerce project.
+I'm using [sou9_api](https://github.com/ayoub3bidi/sou9_api) project for Back-end and the UI in the main branch.

 ## Available Scripts